TomTom's CTO, Eric Bowman, on the company's new strategy and Orbis Maps

 TomTom is somewhere in the middle: discipline and a long time-horizon are essential to being able to fully understand the landscape and context.
 Yet the company is very open to change, and the learning culture is in place, so despite the long time-horizon, some things can (and do) change rapidly as we learn new information.

-TTE: Take me through your perspective on TomTom’s new strategy and maps platform.
+TTE: Take me through your perspective on TomTom’s new strategy and Orbis Maps.
 Why are you excited about it?

 EB: Of course, this strategy is not new to the senior team — we’ve been working toward this for a few years now.
 But it is new to share it with the world, which itself is pretty exciting.

-Much more exciting, though, is how our new platform will create a much better map for our customers, and how it will accelerate innovation across all the industries that depend on location data — which is most industries!
+Much more exciting, though, is how our new Orbis Maps will create a much better map for our customers, and how it will accelerate innovation across all the industries that depend on location data — which is most industries!

 Maps and location technology are special: they are extremely primal.
 The oldest known maps are between 16,000 and 27,000 years old.
 Maps are one of the first ways humans distinguished themselves from other species, and they remain integral to how we find our way in the world.